 The role of IAG members is not to provide ‘specialist advice’ on policing issues.
 Rather, their function is to provide advice on how policing activities may be perceived by communities and to contribute to thinking around the development of policies and practices, thereby assisting the force in its process of continuous improvement and development as an effective and efficient organisation working on behalf of the community it serves.

 Community input into the activities of the police enables policing at both a strategic and tactical level to be more effective, focusing on community engagement and therefore responding to community needs.
 However, it is important to note that the IAG is not the voice of the community.
 It is a network of individuals independent of the Police drawn from across the county who offer a diversity of background, perceptions, ideas, knowledge, and skills which form one part of the jigsaw of wider community consultation and engagement.

-Northamptonshire Police will have four operational level IAGs, based on geographical locations:
+Northamptonshire Police will have four local IAGs, based on geographical locations:

 Wellingborough and East Northamptonshire

 The IAG is convened by Northamptonshire Police in partnership with communities and is supported and funded by the Force rather than existing as an external, self-sustaining entity.
 The term “independent” refers to the nature of the advisors and the advice provided, rather than the relationship with the Police.

 As such, it is not wholly independent from the police since it is sponsored, co-sustained and co-organised by both the police and IAG members.
 However, members of the IAG network do offer independence of thought to their contribution to policing across the county.
 Moreover, they are not there simply to agree with the Police but are encouraged to constructively challenge in the interests of benefiting service delivery from a community perspective.